edgedb/edgedb/docs/stdlib/bytes.rst

 .. eql:function:: std::bytes_get_bit(bytes: bytes, nth: int64) -> int64

-    Get the *nth* bit of the *bytes* value.
+    Gets the *nth* bit of *bytes*' value.

-    When looking for the *nth* bit, this function enumerates bits from least to most significant in each byte.
+    When looking for the *nth* bit, this function enumerates bits from least to most significant in each byte:

     .. code-block:: edgeql-repl